 Talk to anyone that knows me and they’d be surprised that I subscribe to a minimalist school of thought.
 Owning 50 pairs of shoes doesn’t exactly scream minimal consumption after all.
 But over the last year or so I’ve increasingly been exploring the concept of minimalism and incorporating it into my life.
-During that time I’ve come up with a few key questions that keep my shopping habits in check.
+During that time I’ve come up with a few key questions to keep my shopping habits in check and minimalism at front of my mind.
+I hope these five questions will also help you if you are trying to create minimalist shopping habits.

 1. What does minimalism mean for me?